 21) GIST and NSGCT/NGGCT COHORTS: Has adequate baseline organ function as outlined: ANC >/= 1.2x10^9/L; Hemoglobin >/= 9g/dL; Platelets >/= 75x10^9/L; PT,PTT, INR </=1.5 times ULN; Albumin >/= 2.5g/dL; Total bilirubin </= 2 times ULN; ALT and AST </= 2 times ULN without liver metastases, </= 2.5 times ULN if documented liver metastases; Creatinine </= 1.5 mg/dL OR calculated creatinine clearance or 24-hr urine creatinine clearance >/= 50mL/min; LVEF >/= LLN by ECHO

 22) WHO Grade 1 and 2 Glioma COHORT:Histologically confirmed recurrent or progressive WHO Grade 1 or 2 glioma

 23) WHO Grade 1 Glioma COHORT: To be considered eligible for study treatment, subject must: a.
 Present with adequate level of favourable risk/benefit ratio including, but not limited to, the exhibited initial symptoms, and b.
-Be evaluated by a panel of neuro-oncologists and the GSK Medical Monitor prior to enrollment.
+Be evaluated by a panel of neuro-oncologists and the GSK Medical Lead prior to enrollment.